 “Once when Jesus had been praying, one of His disciples came to Him as He finished and said, ‘Lord, teach us to pray…’” He said, “This is how you should pray: Father, may your name be honored.
 May Your Kingdom come soon.
 Give us our food day by day.
 And forgive us our sins—just as we forgive them who have sinned against us, and don’t let us yield to temptation.”
 Luke 11:1–4 [NLT]

-Prayer is coming to God, knowing that we are speaking to the One who made and upholds the universe; we come, giving Him honour and worship for who He is, and listening to Him regarding His Kingdom desires for us and those we pray for.
-We might find that, after focussing on His desires for us and those we love and the world around us—that our prayers are change and become attuned to God’s character and His Kingdom work.
+Prayer is coming to God, knowing that we are speaking to the One who made and upholds the universe; we come, giving Him honor and worship for who He is, and listening to Him regarding His Kingdom desires for us and those we pray for.
+We might find that, after focusing on His desires for us and those we love and the world around us—that our prayers are changed and become attuned to God’s character and His Kingdom work.

 In St. Andrew’s we are intentional in giving prayer a prominent place in every gathering of God’s people—Bible Study groups, Fellowship times, business meetings, Youth/Sunday School classes, Session meetings—all begin and end with prayer.
 Our Prayer Ministry takes many forms: